mendix/RestServices/README.md

 PLEASE NOTE THAT TO BE ABLE TO PUBLISH ANY SERVICE, THE MICROFLOW `STARTPUBLISHSERVICES` SHOULD BE CALLED DURING STARTUP OF THE APP!

 ## Publishing a microflow

+*This readme is the reference guide.
+For a quick how-to about publishing microflows you might take a look at this [blog post](http://www.mendix.com/blog/rest-part-ii-publishing-microflows-rest/)*

 Publishing a microflow is conceptually very similar to publishing a webservice.
 It publishing a single operation based on a microflow.
 The difference with a normal Mendix webservice is the transport method; instead of SOAP the RestServices module provides an interface which supports JSON based messages or form / multipart encoded messages (typically used to submit webforms) or raw binary data (for efficient downloads for example).